MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * clicking on a link for a page that you are already on does not re-render the page
   * fix issue where sometimes the profile badge will render after the page renders when you do a hard refresh
   * card menu button